Making a brooder box from a plastic tote is super simple and even someone with limited DIY skills can do it!

-I like to tighten up the bolts every year when I take it out of storage, but they have never failed me despite my big fat cats that love to sit on top of the wire watching the birds and warming themselves by the heat lamp.
-The box that I use is 32″ long x 19″ wide x 16″ tall.
-This size box is good for brooding 5-6 chicks or 2-3 ducklings for the first 4-6 weeks of life.
+I like to tighten up the bolts every year when I take it out of storage, but they have never failed me despite my big fat cats that love to sit on top of the wire watching the bird.
+The box that I use is 106 quarts and 34 inches x 19 inches.
+This size box is good for brooding 7-8 chicks or 3-4 ducklings for the first 4-6 weeks of life.
 I have used my brooder box for many seasons it’s worked out great!

 To hold up a heat lamp I made two stands out of scrap wood I had.
 I used a 4×4 fence post as the base with a 1×4 screwed on as the upright “arm”.
 On the top of each 1×4, I screwed in a metal eye hook.
 I strung picture frame wire between the two.
 I made the wire long enough so that I can let it hang low to make the heat lamp closer when they need more heat, and then tighten it up when less heat is needed.
 I have also experimented using just one of the stands and clipping the heat lamp at varying heights.
 They both work, but I feel safer using the two stands.
 For the heat lamp, use a bulb with a red filter.

 What to put in a chick brooder box